 Under certain conditions, the basic S-DVI policy provides for a waiver of premiums in case of total disability.
 Policyholders who carry the basic S-DVI coverage and who become eligible for a waiver of premiums due to total disability can apply for and be granted additional Supplemental S-DVI of up to $30,000.

 The Veterans' Benefits Act of 2010, provided for $30,000 of supplemental coverage to S-DVI policyholders.
 Premiums may not be waived on this supplemental coverage.
-S-DVI policyholders are eligible for this supplemental coverage if:
+S-DVI policyholders are eligible for this supplemental coverage if they:

 To apply for Supplemental S-DVI, you must file VA Form 29-0188, Application for Supplemental Service-Disabled Veterans (RH) Life Insurance or send a letter requesting this insurance over your signature.
 You must apply for the coverage within one year from notice of the grant of waiver of premiums.